 Protect Yourself From Scams

 Scams are unfortunately becoming increasingly sophisticated and common in the United States.
 International students are sometimes targeted by scammers, especially those entering their authorized post-completion OPT period and actively searching for jobs.
 ISSS has noted an increase in scam calls targeting students in this phase.
 If you are applying for jobs and have posted your resume and contact information online, be mindful of the risks.
 Scammers often exploit such information.
-Stay vigilant and familiarize yourself with common scam techniques to protect yoursel
+Stay vigilant and familiarize yourself with common scam techniques to protect yourself.

-Be aware of scammers posing as government/immigration/law enforcement officials requesting payment or personal information.
-Some scammers will manipulate caller ID technology so that it appears they are calling from a legitimate office or agency (e.g., FBI, IRS, USCIS, DHS, ICE, police).
-This is called .
 Scammers may also use personal information they legally or illegally obtained about students to scare individuals into providing immediate payment or information.
 Be careful about what personal information you share on social media (Facebook, LinkedIn etc.).
 Also be wary of of employment opportunities presented in suspicious emails, especially if you did not pursue the opportunity.

 In many instances, scammers will: